mina-wallet-adapter/wallet-adapter/README.md

     - `react`: Starter zkApp example in React created with `Create React App`
     - `contract`: Shared o1js smart contract used in above JS starter examples

-> _Vanilla js, Vue and Angular components are WIP_
+> _Supports for Vanilla js, Vue and Angular are planned on the roadmap_

 ## Architecture